 Our consultations are designed to teach strategies and skills that apply to current and future writing projects.
-The goal isn’t to fix your paper for you—it’s to show you some ways you can revise your own writing so you can be successful on your own even after you leave the writing center.
+The goal isn’t to fix your paper for you; rather, through collaboration with a writing consultant, you can develop some ways to revise your own writing so you can be successful on your own even after you leave the writing center.

 What a consultation looks like

-We recommend that you make an appointment to guarantee a meeting with a tutor.
-You can make an appointment through the TutorTrac scheduler, or call us at (407) 823-2197.
-We welcome walk-in writers, but walk-ins can only be seen if we do not already have an appointment scheduled or if our appointments do not show within 15 minutes of the appointment time.
+We recommend that you make an appointment to guarantee a meeting with a consultant.
+You can make an appointment through the TracCloud scheduler, or by calling us at (407) 823-2197.
+We welcome drop-in writers, but drop-ins can only be seen if we do not already have an appointment scheduled or if our appointments do not show within 15 minutes of the appointment time.

-At the beginning of your appointment time, you’ll come to the UWC and sign in (or, if you’re having an online consultation, you’ll log into our Adobe Connect meeting room).
+For an in-person session, at the beginning of your appointment time, you’ll come to the UWC and sign in.
 Your tutor will meet you and you’ll sit down together.